nevermined-io/app_docs/docs/tutorials/15-smart-contract-access.md

 ---
 sidebar_position: 15
-description: How to use Subscription NFTs to protect Smart Contracts
+description: How to use Smart Subscriptions to protect Smart Contracts
 ---

-# How to use Subscription NFTs to protect Smart Contracts?
+# How to use Smart Subscriptions to protect Smart Contracts?

 In this tutorial we show how a Smart Contract developer can control which external users can call the contract logic.
-We explain how you can use Subscription NFTs to limit the ability to execute certain Smart Contract functionalities to holders of an NFT.
+We explain how you can use Smart Subscription to limit the ability to execute certain Smart Contract functionalities to holders of a Smart Subscription NFT.

 ## Getting ready

-First you will need to create your own Subscription NFT for your Smart Contract (instructions [here](04-create-subscription.md)).
+First you will need to create your own Smart Subscription NFT for your Smart Contract (instructions [here](04-create-subscription.md)).

 :::info Tutorial